 Images of the faces of individuals that present themselves to an Access touch-point are captured and retained for logging purposes.
 This data is purged from the system according to the specified data configuration of the customer.

-All users must actively opt-in, and users who wish to opt-out of the program may do so immediately and at any time.
+All users must actively opt in, and users who wish to opt out of the program may do so immediately and at any time.

 Customers exclusively own the database where information lives, and all Personally Identifiable Information (PII) lives on the cloud, preventing 3rd party access or sharing.